flaneurette/SSH-Ed25519-Key-Generation-Guide/README.md

 > Warning: Always test in a new session before closing existing one.

+Then, if you blocked ports 80,443: open them up again.

+If paranoid: `netstat`

 ---

 ## Step 9 - Store Keys in VeraCrypt